Rules and Procedures

 3.2.
 Executive Committee

 The Executive Committee consists of 12 members.
-The voting members are the President, the two Vice-Presidents, and 4 At-Large members elected by the Council among its members from at least three different regions.
-The Past President, the Executive Vice-President, and the Editors of the Society journals are nonvoting members.
+The members with voting rights are the President, the two (2) Vice-Presidents, and four (4) At-Large members elected by the Council among its members from at least three (3) different regions (the “Voting Executive Committee Members.”
+The Past President, the Executive Vice-President, and the Editors of the Society journals are nonvoting members (the “Non-Voting Executive Committee Members”).
 The Executive Committee is chaired by the President.

 At-Large members of the Executive Committee are elected according to the rules set in 3.3.
-They serve 4 year terms.
+They serve four (4) year terms.
 Council members who are Editors or Co-Editors of the Society journals cannot be At-Large members.
-If an At-Large member is elected Second Vice-President, is appointed Editor or Co-Editor of one of the Society journals, or resigns for whatever reason, a new member will be elected to complete the remaining term.
-If this term is one or two years, the new member would be eligible for immediate reelection.
+If an At-Large member is elected Second Vice-President, is appointed Editor or Co-Editor of one (1) of the Society journals, or resigns for whatever reason, a new member will be elected to complete the remaining term.
+If this term is one (1) or two (2) years, the new member would be eligible for immediate reelection.

 The Executive Committee meets at least once a year, normally in late August at the site of the European Summer Meeting on the day before the first day of sessions.
-At the end of these meetings, the voting members hold a "closed meeting" at which they discuss the performance of the Executive Vice-President, the Executive Director, the Director of Publications and the Editors of the Society journals.
-This occasion provides an opportunity for the voting members to decide on changes in case of unsatisfactory performance.
+At the end of these meetings, the Voting Executive Committee Members hold a “closed meeting” at which they discuss the performance of the Executive Vice-President, the Executive Director, the Director of Publications and the Editors of the Society journals.
+This occasion provides an opportunity for the Voting Executive Committee Members to decide on changes in case of unsatisfactory performance.
 The Executive Committee may also meet at any other convenient time, for example at the site of the North American Winter Meeting.
 It may also conduct its business by conference call or email.

-The Executive Vice-President will send to the Council the agenda (and any appropriate supporting documents) of the meetings of the Executive Committee at least three weeks before the meetings, so that any Council member can make suggestions.
-The agenda will be posted on the Society"s website at least three weeks before the meetings, so that any Fellow or member can make suggestions.
-Any proposal supported by not less than 5 percent of the Fellows shall be put on the agenda of the next meeting of the Executive Committee if sent to the Executive Vice-President at least one month before the meeting.
-The minutes of these meetings will be sent to the Council and a summary of decisions posted on the Society's website.
+The Executive Vice-President will send to the Council the agenda (and any appropriate supporting documents) of the meetings of the Executive Committee at least three (3) weeks before the meetings, so that any Council member can make suggestions.
+The agenda will be posted on the Society’s website at least three (3) weeks before the meetings, so that any Members can make suggestions.
+Any proposal supported by not less than five (5) percent of the Active Fellows shall be put on the agenda of the next meeting of the Executive Committee if sent to the Executive Vice-President at least one (1) month before the meeting.
+The minutes of these meetings will be sent to the Council and a summary of decisions posted on the Society’s website.

 The specific functions of the Executive Committee are: